mdjaas/HungerFood-gsol/README.md

 - Open the project in Android Studio, or Visual Studio, etc
 - Connect to an emulator or device
 - Write `flutter run` command to build and run your app
+- Also clone run the ML model from the the github link https://github.com/Amogh-4/HungerFood-crop-price-prediction.git for farmers side
+- For connecting the app to ML model the api call is made to port http://10.0.2.2:5000/ if it is used in emulator.